duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-10-28-convex-or-non-convex-polygon.md

 ## Check Your Understanding
 Now that you’ve learned how to classify polygons as convex or non-convex, let’s see if you can apply what you know.
 Take a look around you—can you find examples of convex or concave polygons in everyday objects?
 Try drawing them and classify each one.

+*Disclaimer: All GeoGebra resources are the intellectual property of their respective creators.
+Some parts have been modified or adapted for another purpose.*

 {% include chrischatbot-bubble.html %}